BELL ACRES BOROUGH PARK

 In 1995-96, the 105-acre tract along with an additional 98 acres on the eastern side of Turkeyfoot Road was transferred to Bell Acres Borough by the Western Pennsylvania Conservancy on condition the land remain in its natural state and never be developed.
 A half mile trail extends eastward into the park from the intersection of Sevin and Turkeyfoot roads.
 Adjoining the park’s eastern edge is the Allegheny Land Trust’s 36 acre Beadnell Slope Conservation Area.

-Through the combined efforts of Bell Acres Borough, the Western Pennsylvania Conservancy, the Allegheny Land Trust, the Big and Little Sewickley Creek Watershed associations and countless volunteers, much of the borough’s woodlands and waterways will remain “forever wild”.
+Through the combined efforts of Bell Acres Borough, the Western Pennsylvania Conservancy, the Allegheny Land Trust, the Little Sewickley Creek Watershed association and countless volunteers, much of the borough’s woodlands and waterways will remain “forever wild”